cardosoguisilva/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Create Virtual Machine in Azure
+- Create a Virtual Machine in Azure
 - Install / Enable IIS in Windows with CGI and Common HTTP Features
 - Download and Install Necessary Files